Immortal Man: Revised origin and the Forgotten Heroes

 Reintroduced in 1984, the Immortal Man no longer has super powers beyond his unique reincarnation and is given a revised origin (with further detail added in History of the DC Universe, The Flash (vol. 2) #48, and Resurrection Man #25-27).
 His reincarnation power is now said to work instantaneously, meaning his death now causes him to immediately materialize elsewhere in a new body.

 In the revised origin, the Immortal Man is born roughly 50,000 years ago as Klarn, leader of the Bear Tribe.
 Klarn is a mortal enemy of Vandar Adg of the Wolf Clan, their two clans repeatedly fighting.
 During one battle, a radioactive meteorite crashes nearby.
 Exposure to it makes Vandar immortal and invulnerable to injury while evolving his mind.
 After Vandar leaves, Klarn frees a glowing jewel from the meteorite and fashions it into an amulet.
 His mind also evolves and he later realizes he now has a unique form of reincarnation.
 Throughout history, he fights to protect people from threats and repeatedly interferes with the schemes of Vandar Adg, who adopts the name Vandal Savage.

 By the 1980s, the Immortal Man is living in the body of a middle-aged man of apparent European descent and has amassed great wealth and high-tech resources.
 Realizing Vandal Savage has a means to corrupt Superman, the Immortal Man attempts to contact the Justice League but the team is away on a mission.
 Rather than wait, he decides to deal with Savage's scheme and the mystery behind several strange golden pyramids by creating a team of "Forgotten Heroes", recruiting retired and semi-retired adventurers including: the Sea Devils, Cave Carson, Animal Man, Congo Bill, the time traveler Rip Hunter, Dolphin, and Rick Flag of the Suicide Squad.
 In the end, the heroes are triumphant and Superman recovers.

 Months after this adventure, Superman and the Immortal Man's Forgotten Heroes fight and defeat Vandal Savage's new team of "Forgotten Villains".
-Although the heroes win, the Immortal Man is killed while saving Dolphin from an attack by The Faceless Hunter From Saturn.
+Although the heroes win, the Immortal Man is killed while saving Dolphin from an attack by the Faceless Hunter.
 Once the battle is finished, the Immortal Man appears again, now as a young man who appears to be of Asian heritage.

 During these 1980s stories, the Immortal Man's other powers do not play a major role.
 In the 1985-1986 crossover Crisis on Infinite Earths, the multiverse is threatened and all reality is in peril.
 During the final battles, Immortal Man sacrifices his immortal energies to help save the world, and is seemingly unable to return.